mindarc/frontend-assessment-magento/readme.md

 * Improve the user experience with meaningful animations/transitions.
 * Design and styling.
 * Explain why the result of `('b' + 'a' + + 'a' + 'a').toLowerCase()` is `banana`.

-Submission
----
-We recommend submitting your completed assessment as a forked repository.
-Please replace README content with instructions and relevant documentation.